zecure/shadowd.zecure.org/content/overview/introduction.md

 Shadow Daemon can be managed with a clear and structured web interface.
 The interface lets you examine attacks in great detail.
 Discover the techniques, vulnerabilities and goals of your attackers!
-Keep in mind that this is optional, you do not have to use it.
+Keep in mind that this is optional though, you do not have to use it.
 If you just want to protect your site, but otherwise do not care about attacks you can forget about the web interface once Shadow Daemon is installed and configured.

 <div class="note info">